FaserF/hassio-addons/er-dashboard/DOCS.md

 ## Access

-The add-on can be accessed in two ways:
+The app can be accessed in two ways:

 1. **Ingress (Recommended)**: Accessible directly via the Home Assistant sidebar.
 This use port `8099` internally and is proxied through Home Assistant (HTTPS).
 2. **Direct Access**: Accessible via `http://<your-ip>:9123`.
-This port can be configured to use SSL in the add-on options.
+This port can be configured to use SSL in the app options.

 ## Configuration